 - psychiatric or psychological disorders—such as stress or depression

 - death from an injury or disease.

 Employees may be covered while working from home, as long as the injuries arise out of—or in the course of—employment, and the employment is a significant contributing factor to the injury.
 Employees may be covered for injuries sustained while working from home and on a recess break.
 WorkCover considers each case on the individual facts at the time.
+Once you have lodged your claim we will contact your employer for further information and to notify them that a new claim has been lodged on their policy.
 If you have specific queries, please call us on 1300 362 128.